qwacko/sveltekit-lucia-starter/README.md

 - [Lucia](https://lucia-auth.com/) for authentication (configured to have a username / password authentication).
 - Login / Logout Pages (using Lucia), including redirect to login page on attempt to access authenticated page.
 ALso a basic logged in user manageement (add / remove users, and update passwords, everyone is admin)
 - Protected routes
+- SearchParams validation (using Zod) using custom logic.
 - [Drizzle ORM](https://orm.drizzle.team) provides database integration.
 Including a SQLite schema for authentication / session management, and build in automatic migrations.
 Also includes package.json scripts for generating migrations, and running Drizzle Studio.
 - Cron-like functionality using [node-schedule](https://github.com/node-schedule/node-schedule) which allows for configuration of automated scripts.
 Note that this required long-running process and therefore won't work well in a serverless environment.
 - [SvelteKit-Superforms](https://github.com/ciscoheat/sveltekit-superforms) for validation of actions, and all the other features provided by this library.